 Each Folkestone Triennial invites artists to engage with the rich cultural history and built environment of the locality, and to exhibit newly commissioned work in public spaces around the town.
 Around twenty major artworks are commissioned for each Triennial, with eight or ten remaining in place permanently.

 This ambitious process is paralleled in only a handful of outstandingly creative exhibitions around the world, including Münster (Germany), Echigo-Tsumari (Japan), and Santa Fé (New Mexico).
 Folkestone Triennial acknowledges the inspirational example of Skulptur Projekte Münster (founded 1977) as a progenitor.

 Some of the artworks commissioned for Folkestone Triennial become permanent additions to the townscape.
-Folkestone Artworks, our “gallery without walls”, currently contains seventeen works by internationally acclaimed artists such as Tracey Emin, Mark Wallinger, Richard Wilson, Pae White, Christian Boltanski and Spencer Finch.
+Folkestone Artworks, our “gallery without walls”, currently contains 27 works by internationally acclaimed artists such as Tracey Emin, Mark Wallinger, Pablo Bronstein, Yoko Ono, Richard Wilson, Pae White, Christian Boltanski and Spencer Finch.
 All works are site-specific in public spaces in the town, so the collection can be enjoyed free of charge, all year round by Folkestone residents and visitors.
-A further ten artworks by similarly prominent artists are joining the collection from Folkestone Triennial 2014.
+A further number of artworks by similarly prominent artists will join the collection from Folkestone Triennial 2017.